On Air Now

 Now, as Elton marks his 75th birthday, we can celebrate one of his finest moments, released half a century ago.

 But what’s the song actually about?
 There are a couple of theories, so let’s pick through them and find out…

-The song’s full title is Rocket Man (I Think It’s Gonna Be A Long, Long Time) and it was released as a single on 3 March 1972.
-The song later appeared on Elton’s fifth studio album Honky Château, which arrive on 19 May.
+The song’s full title is Rocket Man (I Think It’s Gonna Be A Long, Long Time) and it was released as a single on 3rd March 1972.
+The song later appeared on Elton’s fifth studio album Honky Château, which arrived on 19th May the same year.
 The single peaked at number 2 in the charts a couple of weeks later, being kept off the top spot by T-Rex’s Metal Guru.